Amos 'n' Andy: Legacy

 In 1988, the Amos 'n' Andy program was inducted into the Radio Hall of Fame.
 A pair of parallel, one-block streets in west Dallas, Texas are named Amos Street and Andy Street in honor of the characters.

 The short-lived 1996 HBO sitcom The High Life was intended in part as an homage to Amos 'n' Andy, but with white characters.

 Blues guitarist Christone "Kingfish" Ingram was given the nickname "Kingfish" after the sitcom by one of his guitar teachers, Bill "Howl-N-Madd" Perry.

 The show was referenced by The Simpsons in "Duffless", the sixteenth episode of the fourth season, which premiered on February 18, 1993.
 While Homer is on a tour at the Duff brewery, an old ad for the brand is played, showing that Duff was a "proud sponsor" of Amos 'n' Andy back in the 50s.

-In the 1994 film Pulp Fiction, Mia Wallace (Uma Thurman) and Vincent Vega (John Travolta) visit a '50s themed diner where waiter Buddy Holly (Steve Buscemi) asks Mia how she'd like her shake: "Amos 'n' Andy" (chocolate) or "Martin & Lewis" (vanilla).
+In the 1994 film Pulp Fiction, Mia Wallace (Uma Thurman) and Vincent Vega (John Travolta) visit a '50s themed diner where waiter Buddy Holly (Steve Buscemi) asks Mia how she'd like her shake: "Amos 'n' Andy" (chocolate) or "Martin and Lewis" (vanilla).

+In 1984 musician Frank Zappa released the 3-LP rock opera Thing-Fish.
+The title character (portrayed by then Zappa lead-singer Ike Willis) accurately emulated the George Stevens character.
+Zappa reportedly made several unsuccessful attempts to stage the opera during the remainder of his life.